butellicarlo/RESTful-Web-service/README.md

 Procedure to set up:

-1) Create a database and import the csv file in it.
+1) Create a database and import the csv file in it:

 Open the teerminale, go to the "data" folder then execute the following:
 $ sqlite3 names.db < schema.sql